waridah-analytics-visualization/Morpho_Defi/README.md

 # Objective
->Monitor lending flows and surface on-chain BD opportunities for modular DeFi lending protocols like Morpho.
+>Monitor lending flows and surface on-chain BD opportunities for modular DeFi lending protocols, in this case Morpho.
 Track protocol health, asset utilization, and cohort retention to inform partnerships and incentive design.

 # Daily, Weekly and Deep Dive analysis based on signals or query